Geetansh01/Geetansh01/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a BTech CSE Sophie at IPU who enjoys learning and collaborating.
+💡 &nbsp; I'm a BTech CSE student at IPU who enjoys learning and collaborating.

 -----
 ### 📫 &nbsp; How to reach me: